RoboJackets/robocup-software/docs/source/contributing.rst

 **Local Building**

+Locally building the docs is a troublesome process to check your branch's changes.
+Unless you are the person who maintains the docs, it would not be worth the trouble.
+However, this section explains how to locally build our docs.

+You must install all of the dependencies in ``docs/requirements.txt`` file.
+After doing so, change directories to the docs folder in our code base and ``make html``.
+This will create multiple build files that should NOT be commited to your branch nor ``ros2``.

 .. note::

-    If you are maintaining these docs, you must install the requirements in ``docs/requirements.txt``.
+    DO NOT COMMIT THE BUILD FILES GENERATED WHEN LOCALLY BUILDING!

+This will generate the docs with the changes made from your branch.
+When commiting to your branch, make sure to exclude the build files.

 **RTD Branch Pointer**

-They should go to the webpage, add a version that points to the new doc development branch, and build that version, then give you the link.
+The dcoumentation maintainer should go to the webpage, activate a version that points to the new doc development branch, and build that version, then give you the link.

 .. note::